Dev-Sites/pixijs/v5-Custom-Application-GameLoop.md

 ### Custom application

 To have more control, you can manually setup all the plugins you need.
-In this case we setup `ticker` and `interaction` plugins.
+In this case we setup `ticker` plugin.

 ```js
 // setup renderer and ticker